Autism Research Study

 Researchers at the Center for Autism and the Developing Brain (CADB) are inviting adolescents and adults ages 12-40 years with autism spectrum disorder (ASD) to take part in a study exploring a potential new medication treatment option.

-Many people with ASD experience things like strong routines, repetitive behaviors, or difficulty adjusting to changes.
+Many people with ASD experience or struggle with the need for strong routines, repetitive behaviors, or difficulty adjusting to changes.
 These traits can make daily life challenging.
 While therapies and supports can help, there are currently very few medications that directly address these core features.

 This clinical trial study is testing whether a medication called Pimavanserin can help improve behavioral flexibility and reduce rigid or repetitive behaviors associated with ASD.
 Pimavanserin is currently approved for treating hallucinations and delusions in Parkinson’s disease.
 In this study, Pimavanserin is considered investigational to see whether it may benefit individuals with ASD.